yousefja/statistics-and-probability/README.md

 Using content from DataQuest's Data Scientist pathway, this repo contains the following sub-repos:

   1. Investigating Fandango Movie Ratings
-      Skills and concepts: - variables in statistics
+      Skills and concepts: a. variables in statistics
-                           - frequency distributions (visualization and comparison)
+                           b. frequency distributions (visualization and comparison)